jlento/cozoc/README.md

 - HDF5 (parallel)
 - NetCDF4/HDF5 (parallel)

-## Setting up the environment for COZOC using conda package manager
+### (WORK IN PROGRESS, DOES NOT WORK PROPERLY, YET!!!")
+Setting up the environment for COZOC using conda package manager

 After cloning the cozoc repository, install the requirements and development tools by running